 Solar power banks also have photovoltaic panels which can trickle-charge the internal battery when placed in sunlight.
 Solar charging isn’t fast, so they can usually charge via cable as well.

-- Smart Power Bank – A smart power bank is able to recognise your mobile devices and be compatible with them.
+2. Smart Power Bank – A smart power bank is able to recognize your mobile devices and be compatible with them.
 After they identify your device, it identifies the voltage setting of your device and automatically adjusts the output to fill it so you can charge it at its full speed.

 All smart power banks have Smart tech, you do not need to find the most suitable USB port for charging.
 You just need to plug your devices in any of the dual ports.